Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/white-paper.md

 **Context:** Regulated domains (financial services, healthcare) require proof that a credential was valid at a specific past date.

-**DID Role:** Because every version of a DID Document is permanently and immutably stored on IPFS, verifiers can resolve a historical DID Document version to confirm that a specific key was active at the time a credential was signed — even after subsequent key rotations.
+**DID Role:** Because every version of a DID Document is permanently and immutably stored on IPFS, verifiers can resolve a historical DID Document version to confirm that a specific key was active at the time a credential was signed, even after subsequent key rotations.

 ---